-Before discussing what is the difference between blood and plasma?
-Let us have some basic idea about blood and plasma Then we can discuss in brief about the Difference between blood and plasma.
-The same question can also be asked as “Difference between blood and blood plasma”.
+Before discussing what is the difference between Blood and Plasma?
+Let us have some basic idea about Blood and Plasma.
+Then we can discuss in brief the Difference between Blood and Plasma.
+The same question can also be asked as “Difference between Blood and Blood Plasma”.

 Blood is part of the circulatory system.
 It helps to carry oxygen, Nutrients, and metabolic wastes to different parts of the body in humans as well as animals and also helps to transport metabolic waste away from those same cells.

-Blood performs the important function some of the functions are listed below.
+Blood performs an important function; some of the functions are listed below.

 It supplies oxygen and other important nutrients to the tissue.